Elaine Husni: Determined Rheumatology Detective

 Today, Dr. Husni is vice chair of the Cleveland Clinic’s Department of Rheumatic and Immunologic Diseases.
 She’s also director of its Arthritis and Musculoskeletal Center and Scholtz Family Chair of Translational Functional Medicine Research.
 Dr. Husni joined the clinic in 2005 after earning her medical degree and her master’s degree in public health at Boston University School of Medicine.
 She completed her internship and residency at the Beth Israel Deaconess Hospital at Harvard Medical School and did her rheumatology fellowship at Brigham and Women’s hospital.

 Dr. Husni is currently working on investigative projects from three grants: one awarded by the National Institutes of Health and another from the National Psoriasis Foundation, both focused on psoriatic diseases.
-Her third active grant, for which work got underway recently, comes from the Arthritis Foundation.
+Her third active grant, for which work got underway in 2023, comes from the Arthritis Foundation.
 It’s part of our research initiative into “refractory” rheumatoid arthritis, or cases that haven’t responded to multiple treatments.

 Personalizing RA Treatments